ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 objectives:
 - "Writing a new Python diagnostic"
-- "Understanding the interface between the ESMValCore preprocessor and a diagnostic script."
+- "Understanding the interface between the preprocessor and a diagnostic script."

 keypoints:
-- "ESMValTool provides helper functions to interface a Python diagnostic script with ESMValCore preprocessor output."
+- "ESMValTool provides helper functions to interface a Python diagnostic script with preprocessor output."
 - "Existing diagnostics can be used as templates and modified to write new diagnostics."
 ---